dotnet/roslyn-sdk/README.md

 ## Visual Studio 2015

-For older versions of visual studio the [.NET Compiler Platform SDK](https://visualstudiogallery.msdn.microsoft.com/2ddb7240-5249-4c8c-969e-5d05823bcb89) is available as an extension in the Visual Studio gallery.
+For older versions of Visual Studio the [.NET Compiler Platform SDK](https://visualstudiogallery.msdn.microsoft.com/2ddb7240-5249-4c8c-969e-5d05823bcb89) is available as an extension in the Visual Studio gallery.

 # Syntax Visualizer